BanDroid/Simple-Fighting-Games-w-Python/README.md

-# Simple-Fighting-Games-w-Python
+Project Name: Simple Fighting Games

+What is the project about: Simulate a fighting games logic in Python.

-i made this for Programming Hero Python sample code
+Programming Language used: Python

-this was created by Fitrah Nuno Syahbani a.k.a BanDroid
+Your name: Fitrah Nuno Syahbani
+Your age and country: 20 yo, Indonesia.